 About certain things in my life, I see no compelling reason to compromise (at least not for the most part).

 In those areas, I stick to running my life exactly as I see fit.

 One such area of my life is sleep.

-Keep reading to find out more about something I learned about that helps get your sleeping mattress the perfect combination of firm and soft for that perfect night’s rest.
+Keep reading to find out more about something I learned about that helps get your mattress the perfect combination of firm and soft for that perfect night’s rest.

 The Importance of Good Sleep

 After having been sleep deprived for many years (first as a student then as a young professional who still insisted on having a very active social nightlife :-)), I’ve since come to value good sleep.

 When I’m well rested, I am a nice person to be around and can handle anything that comes my way.